Caffra67/caffra67/README.md

 ## Hi
-Doing random things for fun and to learn new things
+Playing with ideas and experiments for fun and a bit of learning too.